AadeshMndr/Cpp_Project/README.md

 - Then to run the program that showcases that ANN model can be trained for regression using this library: run `make run_REG` in terminal in the location of the project folder.

+- SFML library is only used to display the graphs that we get when training the ANN Model, Thus, if you don't want to bother with installing SFML and don't need graphs, you may remove the parts of the code that renders the graph from the given programs (if so remove the flags specific to SFML from the MakeFile as well), and follow the rest of the instructions as it is.

 Happy Hacking !